There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 2. InTech Flyer Explore

-In terms of storage, the Flyer Explore gives you enough space to store necessities, plus some extra gear.
+Regarding storage, the Flyer Explore gives you enough space to store necessities, plus some extra gear.

-Bubble foil insulation helps heat transfer, so your toy hauler is fit for any sort of weather.
+Bubble foil insulation helps heat transfer, so your toy hauler is fit for any weather.
 Overall, it’s a good choice for someone who wants to stay on the road and camp around for a short while.

 3. ATC 8.5 X 32 Fifth Wheel Toy Hauler

 The fifth wheel has all the standard features of an ATC toy hauler, plus some extra luxury features.
-This includes a woven vinyl flooring in the bedroom and bathroom to give your toy hauler a very homey feel.
+This includes woven vinyl flooring in the bedroom and bathroom to give your toy hauler a homey feel.

-The bedroom also has a queen-sized bed with storage, and decorative lamps, which makes staying here a truly luxurious experience.
+The bedroom also has a queen-sized bed with storage and decorative lamps, which makes staying here a truly luxurious experience.

 4. KZ Escape E180TH